 If you have been diagnosed with scleroderma, which is a disorder of the immune system, and it has left you unable to work you may be able to get approval for Social Security disability benefits.
 The disorder can cause pain and numbness of the hands and feet, pain and swelling of the joints, and digestive and pulmonary issues that result from inflammation of scarring in the tissues of the esophagus and lungs.

-Scleroderma is categorized by the area of the body it affects and its severity.
-It is also classified as either effecting a limited area of the body, or many body systems, which is more severe and dangerous.
+It is categorized by the part of the body that it impacts and the severity.
+It can impact a limited part of the body or multiple systems, which makes it more dangerous and severe.

 In order to gain approval for disability benefits, you have to prove that your condition has lasted or will last for a minimum of 12 months or result in death.
 Scleroderma is a chronic condition that is not curable, so you will have the condition your entire life.
 Your focus will be on proving the severity of your particular condition and how it limits your ability to work or do daily activities.
 Advanced scleroderma, which has attacked multiple body systems can lead to death.